Wedding Etiquette and Tips

 Though smaller than the actual invitation, ceremony cards still follow formal invitation format.

-The phrase "request the honour of your presence" is typically reserved for ceremonies taking place at a house of worship, (temple, church, synagogue, other places of worship).
-The phrase "Request the pleasure of your company" is typically used for ceremonies not taking place in religious setting.
+The phrase "the honor of your presence is requested" is typically reserved for ceremonies taking place at a house of worship, (temple, church, synagogue, other places of worship).
+The phrase "you are invited to attend" is typically used for ceremonies not taking place in religious setting.

 Traditionally, the day of the week and date are written out in full.
 Numerals and abbreviations should be avoided.